fullstackatbrown/here/README.md

     gradeOptions: []string         # list of grade options for the course default: [completed, incomplete, ungraded]
     students: map[string]string    # map from studentIDs to sectionIDs
     surveyID: string               # id of the survey attached to this course
+    sectionIDs: []string
+    assignmentIDs: []string
+    swapRequests: []string

 <b>sections (sub-collection)</b>
     id: string                                # unique id of the section
+    courseID: string
     day: string                               # the day this section runs
     startTime: string                         # the time the section starts
     endTime: string                           # the time the section ends
     location: string                          # where the section takes place
     capacity: int                             # max section capacity
     numStudentsEnrolled: int                  # how full the current section is
     enrolledStudents: []string                # studentIDs enrolled in the section
     swappedInStudents: map[string][]string    # maps assignmentIDs to studentIDs that swap into this section
     swappedOutStudents: map[string][]string   # maps assignmentIDs to studentIDs that swapped out of this section

 <b>assignments (sub-collection)</b>
     id: string                          # unique assignment id
+    courseID: string
     name: string                        # name of the assignment
     mandatory: bool                     # whether or not this assignment is mandatory to complete
     startDate: string                   # when the assignment is released
     endDate: string                     # when the assignment is due
     gradesByStudent: map[string]string  # map from studentID to their gradeID

 <b>grades (sub-sub-collection)</b>
     id: string                         # unique grade id
     studentID: string                  # the id of the student the grade is for
+    assignmentID: string
     grade: string                      # the grade in gradeOptions
     gradedBy: string                   # id of the TA that graded the assignment
     timeUpdated: Timestamp             # when the time was updated

 <b>swapRequest (sub-collection)</b>
     id: string
     studentID: string                      # ID of student
     oldSectionID: string                   # ID of the section the student is swapping out of
     newSectionID: string                   # ID of the section the student is swapping into
     isTemporary: bool                      # if this is a temporary swap or not
     requestTime: timestamp                 # when the request was submitted
     reason: string                         # reason for the swap
     status: string                         # submitted, cancelled, approved, denied
     handledBy: string                      # automatic or taID